timothystotts/fpga-serial-mem-tester-3/README.md

 Note that this project is kept as a intermediate-level design that students, hobbyists, and FPGA enthusiasts may find interesting.

-Note that clerical corrections are being made in branch `bugs/various_defects`.
-These corrections include updates to comments, commenting style, and whitespace.
+Note that clerical corrections and slight optimizations were completed in branch `bugs/various_defects` and merged to branch `main`.
+These corrections include updates to comments, commenting style, and whitespace, and RTL style.

 ## Description
 A small FPGA project of different implementations for testing a N25Q Serial Flash.